stigsfoot/pokemongo-hotspots/README.md

-# LitStops | Pokemon Hotspots
+# Poké-n-Chill | Pokemon Hotspots

 Things to do around Pokestops.
-Use when planning a romantic date with your spouse for a "Poke-rific" nightcap. **Rrraaaarrrwwwh!**
+Use when planning a romantic date with your spouse for a "Poké-rific" nightcap. **Rrraaaarrrwwwh!**

 _This project was my submission as part of the **Front-End Nanodegree** at Udacity._